engineerbaz/BAZ-learns/Cloud_Architect/03_Compute_HuaweiCloud.md

 - **Scenario - DevOps** CCE Automatically completes code compilation, image build, grayscale release and container based deployment based on code sources.
 - **Scenario - Hybrid Cloud** Allows you to seamlessly Migrate application and data between Private and public cloud, as a DR
 - **Scenario - AI Computing** CCE helps outstanding computing

+### Configuration process
+Start --> CCE COnsole --> Create Cluster --> Deploy Workload --> End

+CCE Cluster can be upgraded, but not revert back.
+CCE Cluster with BMS or nodes with Private images , CCE Turbo cluster and Kunpeng Cluster can not be upgraded.